oblinger/HookAnchorApp/T/Comp/MAC/MAC How To.md

 $ sudo ln -s /System/Library/Frameworks/Ruby.framework/Versions/1.8 /System/Library/Frameworks/Ruby.framework/Versions/Current
 This will force Homebrew to use ruby 1.8 from system

-## MESSAGES not always received on laptop
+## = MESSAGES - How to fix messages when they are not always received on laptop

 -- BUG #1: Laptop iMessages sometimes does not receive messages that phone gets -- BUG #2: Notification will show on laptop but not show in iMessages